<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Added Fact:

 One more feature of Health Savings Accounts (HSAs) for the International Paper employees who are approaching the retirement age is their potential to pay for the long-term care insurance premiums.
-According to a 2022 report from the American Association for Long-Term Care Insurance, HSA funds can be used tax-free to pay for qualifying long-term care insurance premiums up to certain limits based on age.
+Under IRS rules, HSA funds can be used tax-free to pay for qualifying long-term care insurance premiums, up to annual limits that vary based on the account holder's age.
 This functionality not only emphasizes the versatility of HSAs in retirement planning but also offers a strategic way to address the rising costs of long-term care: a crucial issue for people in this group in the context of ensuring their financial future.

 Featured Video